Khanak-Lohana/HackTitans---Suvan-Rai/README.md

 For example, an outdoor worker and an indoor student may experience the same AQI but have very different levels of exposure.

-AirGuard AI aims to bridge this gap by transforming environmental data into personalized, actionable guidance.
+EnviroGuard AI aims to bridge this gap by transforming environmental data into personalized, actionable guidance.

 💡 Our Solution

-AirGuard AI follows a simple pipeline:
+EnviroGuard AI follows a simple pipeline:

 User Profile → Live Weather & AQI → Risk Analysis → AI Personalization → Actionable Advisory